volcano-sh/website/content/en/docs/user_guide_how_to_use_scheduling_gates_queue_admission.md

 ## Interaction with other Scheduling Gates

-If a pod has additional scheduling gates from other controllers (e.g., `example.com/my-gate`), Volcano will not remove its gate until the pod has **only the Volcano gate remaining**.
-This ensures Volcano does not interfere with other gate controllers.
+If a pod has additional scheduling gates from other controllers (*e.g.*, `example.com/my-gate`), Volcano will not remove its gate until the pod has **only the Volcano gate remaining**.
+This ensures Volcano does not interfere with other gate controllers and avoids reserving queue capacity for pods that are still blocked by external dependencies.

 ## Limitations

 - Once a pod's gate is removed, it reserves queue capacity until it is scheduled or deleted.
 If the pod remains unschedulable (*e.g.*, waiting for the autoscaler to add nodes), it continues to hold queue capacity, potentially blocking other pods.
 Additionally, the feature currently **does not implement a timeout** for reserved capacity.
-Operators should be aware that *ungated-but-unschedulable* pods can hold queue capacity indefinitely.
+Operators should be aware that pods that have been ungated but remain unschedulable can hold queue capacity indefinitely.
 - The feature is **only implemented in the `capacity` plugin**.
 Users relying on the `proportion` plugin for queue resource management will still face false autoscaler scale-ups, as the scheduling gates mechanism is not yet integrated with `proportion`.
 Tracking issue: [#5271](https://github.com/volcano-sh/volcano/issues/5271).

 ## Related